norcams/docs-enduser/docs/terraform-part5.rst

 -------------------

 It is quite easy to create a DNS zone using Terraform.
-Consider :ref:`static-tf` below.
+Consider :ref:`part5-static-tf` below.
 It is a single resource declaration needed to create a zone.

 ..
 IMPORTANT::